iojw/socialscan/README.md

                         file containing list of HTTP proxy servers to execute queries with
-  --verbose, -v         show query responses as they are received --version             show program's version number and exit
+  --verbose, -v         show query responses as they are received --show-urls           display profile URLs for usernames on supported platforms
+                        (profiles may not exist if usernames are reserved or belong to deleted/banned accounts) --version             show program's version number and exit
 ```